Open Access Journals gaining more Readers and Citations

-Blood cancers affect the production and function of your blood cells.
-Most of these cancers start in your bone marrow where blood is produced.
+Blood cancers occur due to abnormal production and function of your blood cells.
+Most of these cancers in bone marrow where blood cell is produced.
 Stem cells in bone marrow mature and develop into three types of blood cells: red blood cells, white blood cells, or platelets.
 In most blood cancers, the normal blood cell development process is interrupted by uncontrolled growth of an abnormal type of blood cell.
-These abnormal blood cells, or cancerous cells, prevent blood from performing many of its functions, like fighting off infections or preventing serious bleeding.
+These abnormal blood cells, or cancerous cells, prevent blood cell from performing many of its functions, like fighting off infections or preventing serious bleeding.

 Autoimmune hemolytic anemia is a group of disorders characterized by a malfunction of the immune system that produces autoantibodies, which attack red blood cells as if they were substances foreign to the body.
 Autoimmune hemolytic anemia is an uncommon group of disorders that can occur at any age.
 These disorders affect women more often than men.
 Autoimmune hemolytic anemia can also be caused by or occur with another disorder, such as systemic lupus erythematosus (lupus), and rarely it follows the use of certain drugs, such as penicillin.

-Increase in the number of eosinophils in the bloodis called Eosinophilia and occurs in response to some allergens, drugs, and parasites, and in some types of leukaemia.
-Peripheral blood eosinophil count is >500/ μl.
+Increase in the number of eosinophils in the blood cell is called Eosinophilia and occurs in response to some allergens, drugs, and parasites, and in some types of leukaemia.
+Peripheral blood cell eosinophil count is >500/ μl.
 Eosinophilia can be idiopathic, the disease may be controlled with corticosteroids.